 Trailer tent checklists

 When you first own a trailer tent or folding camper there seems to be a thousand things to do – though after a couple of trips most of it comes naturally.
+Join the Club to benefit from support and advice from experts and like-minded individuals.

 In the meantime, however, here are some checklists to help you avoid missing out something vital.